 The variety of wares traded increased with the crowds each year.
 Now a trade day of mammoth proportions takes place around the courthouse square.
 First Monday in Scottsboro is one of Jackson County's most consistent claims to fame.

-We invite you to come to Jackson County and experience First Monday Trade Days.
+We invite you to come to Jackson County and experience Trade Days.
 Explore the multitude of treasures that our vendors have to offer.
 Spend a day ambling around the courthouse square.
 Enjoy the sights and sounds as well as the aromas emanating from the variety of food vendors.